estuary/flow/site/docs/concepts/derivations.md

     Publish λ-->>Derivation: return {sender: alice, amount: 75, balance: -25, overdrawn: true}
 `}/>

-## Processing Order
+## Processing order

 Derivations may have multiple transformations that simultaneously read from different source collections, or even multiple transformations that read from the same source collection.

-Roughly speaking, the derivation will globally process transformations and their source documents in the time-based order by which the source documents were originally written to their source collections.
+Roughly speaking, the derivation will globally process transformations and their source documents in the time-based order in which the source documents were originally written to their source collections.
-This means that a derivation started a month ago, and a new copy of the derivation started today, will process documents in the same order and arrive at the same result.
+This means that a derivation started a month ago and a new copy of the derivation started today, will process documents in the same order and arrive at the same result.
 Derivations are **repeatable**.